 Additionally, Teacher Appreciation Rates (higher than spring) are being offerd during the peak summer season, from May 27-September 3, for preschool, daycare, kindergarten – college teachers and support staff in the U.S. and Canada.
 Some blackout dates may apply and all teachers and school support staff must show proof of employment upon check-in.

 Why Disney?
 Why Now?

-Other must-see attractions include “Happily Ever After” — the most spectacular fireworks show in the history of Magic Kingdom Park; “Pandora – The World of Avatar” at Animal Kingdom; and the new “Toy Story Land” (opening summer 2018), where all ages will love the so-much-larger-than life setting of Andy’s backyard.
+Other must-see attractions include “Happily Ever After” — the most spectacular fireworks show in the history of Magic Kingdom Park; “Pandora – The World of Avatar” at Animal Kingdom; and the new “Toy Story Land” where all ages adore the larger-than life, tall grass setting of Andy’s backyard.
 It’s part of a big reimagining taking place through 2019 at Disney’s Hollywood Studios, which will see Star Wars Land open August 29.

 Why Families Like Disney Springs

 At all Disney Spring hotels, there’s plenty of space to be family — or the hot young couple you were #bk.
 Book yourselves some childcare (with advance notice to the concierge) and you can indulge at a local Spa, hit the fitness center, or go clubbing.
 Any of these hotels are also a very handy base to explore the many other Orlando family-friendly, non-theme park attractions during your Florida vacation.